 The CFI launched the Major Science Initiatives (MSI) Fund in 2011 to enable national science facilities to operate at an optimal level and fully exploit their scientific and technical capabilities.
-Through this fund, the CFI supports the operating and maintenance (O&M) needs of these facilities and promotes their adoption of best practices in governance and management, including long-term strategic and operational planning.
+In addition to supporting the operating and maintenance (O&M) needs of these facilities through the MSI Fund, the CFI also promotes their adoption of best practices in governance and management, including longterm strategic and operational planning.

 In 2017, the CFI completed the funding cycles for 12 facilities: four that were funded in the 2012 inaugural competition and eight that were funded in a 2014 special competition.
-This report, prepared in autumn 2018, presents key findings from the analysis of the final performance and financial reports submitted by these facilities in 2017.
+This report presents key findings from the analysis of the final performance and financial reports submitted by these facilities in 2017.